D2-mods/Polymorph-fixes-for-IWDEE/d2-iwdee-fixes/readme.txt

 Updates:

 v2.5
-- now fixes #BONECIR.SPL if not already fixed (any component).
+- now fixes #BONECIR.SPL if not already fixed.
+This is done from any component.
--
+- improved Object.ids patch.
+Now checks missing entries individually and uses a better method for patching.
+NOTE: This is safe to install after any other mod that adds missing entries to object.ids (ex.
+EE Fixpack).
+Object identifiers will not be added if already in the file.

 v2.4
 - updated various install files.